pmcgrath/netcore-k8s-demo/readme.md

 # dotnet solution and project setup

-This is not being maintained, just so I can quickly find
+This is not being maintained, just so I can quickly reference

 See [tools](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/)